 [Photo: Print of my alter ego purchased by my friend Susan at Marietta Square's annual arts fair, for a gift.
 It's been up on my kitchen wall ever since.]

-These past several months, I've felt swamped by the competing narratives of dire consequences if the other political part wins.
+These past several months, I've felt swamped by the competing narratives of dire consequences if the other political party wins.
 Now that the election's over, I feel, not happy, but relieved.
 I've turned the radio to classical music programming, I've quit scrolling the news feed on my phone, and I've concentrated on the story of God's people.
 I've re-read Joseph Yoo's book, and yesterday I bought poems from Mary Oliver's long career selected in a best seller called Devotions.
-I feel much calmer with God's story the context for the national story, financial planning, and my own aging.
+I feel much calmer about the national story, financial anxieties, and my own aging when I remember God's story wrapping around all of it.

 Of related interest: